ALittlePatate/Rainbow-Cheat-CS-GO/README.md

 # Contact
 If you have ideas of improvements or if you want to report a bug please make a message on https://github.com/ALittlePatate/Rainbow-Cheat-CS-GO/issues or message me on Discord at A Little Patate#6013.

+# V1.01 Features and improvements

+Added a "current value" label into the triggerbot configuration.

+Added commentaries.

+Deleted an useless function

 # V1.0 Features

 Aimbot (Not added yet)